rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/AwsCloudAccountInput.md

   - Name of cloud account.
 - seamlessFlowEnabled: System.Boolean
   - Whether seamless setup flow is enabled on cloud account.
+- orgName: System.String
+  - The AWS organization name with which you onboarded the AWS account.
 - cloudType: AwsCloudType
   - Cloud type (Standard/China) for the cloud account.